-We are an outcomes funder and are driven by the difference its funding makes for individuals and communities.
-This page should provide an introduction to the concepts and principles that you will need to know about if you are applying for funding from us.
+We are an outcomes funder and are driven by the difference our funding makes for individuals and communities.
+This page should give an introduction to the concepts and principles that you will need to know about if you are applying for funding from us.
 More information about aims and outcomes is also available in:

 Aim and outcomes

 The aim is a brief statement of the purpose of your project.
 The outcomes are the specific changes that result from your project.

 Why are they important?

 - Help focus everything that you do

 - Explain the changes your project will bring about to meet the needs you have identified

 - Explain why your project should be funded.

 Once you understand the need for your project there are two key ways to describe the difference you want to make: